gregskawinski/gregskawinski.github.io/index.md

 ## ABOUT
 (Big) Data and Control always puzzled me, so I dedicated my career to understand it, and to use this knowledge to built better solutions.
-Future is time where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
-Its where Data Driven Algos leads to better Quant Trading strategies.
+Future is where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
+Is where Data Driven Algos leads to better Quant Trading strategies.

-Turn your data into a strategic asset.
+Turn your DATA into a strategic asset.

 ```python
 if (isAwesome):